ktgrondahl/SOAR_Practice/Soar_tutorial.md

 		}

 		 In this example, we are checking for the existence of an attribute ^number1 that we bind to the variable <num1>.
-		 We then check to see if there is another attribute ^number2. c We check to see if the value is greater than or equal to the value <num1> and binding the value to the variable <num2>.
+		 We then check to see if there is another attribute ^number2 and check to see if the value is greater than or equal to the value <num1> and binding the value to the variable <num2>.